grace-plugins/grace-hotwire/README.md

 [Stimulus](https://stimulus.hotwired.dev) is a JavaScript framework with modest ambitions.
 It doesn’t seek to take over your entire front-end—in fact, it’s not concerned with rendering HTML at all.
 Instead, it’s designed to augment your HTML with just enough behavior to make it shine.

-This plugin will help you to develop Grace app with Hotwire Turo and Stimulus.
+This plugin will help you to develop Grace app with Hotwire Turbo and Stimulus.

 ## Usage